National Centre for Writing City of Literature Residency

 Nanjing Writers Residency Programme 2020

 Each year, six to eight authors from participating cities will be selected for a one-month residency program in Nanjing, China.
-Lots of activities will be organised during the program to help visiting writers learn about different aspects of local culture, better understand local literature, and gain creative inspiration from these new experiences.
+Now taking place online, lots of activities will be organised during the program to help visiting writers learn about different aspects of local culture, better understand local literature, and gain creative inspiration from these new experiences.
 Public events such as book readings and author discussions will be held.
 During the residency program, writers will engage in writing literary creations based on their experiences in Nanjing.

-The deadline for applications is 31st July 2020.
+The deadline for applications has been extended to 17th September 2020.

 Manchester City of Literature’s Executive Director visited Nanjing City of Literature in 2019 and said they have, “some of the most beautiful and serene bookshops I’ve ever visited.”